OsaPL/Versus-Brawl/notes.md

 - `Load Item...` menu entry sometimes occupies the same place as `Load` making clicking on `Load` also click on `Load Item...`. (just include Gyrth Object Menu mod cowards)
 - `DebugDrawBillboard` has wrong TEXTURE_WRAP setting, which makes the texture bleed on top sometimes (`GL_CLAMP_TO_EDGE` should help?)
 - `SetEditorLabel` only works for placeholder objects
-- holding a `JSONValue` var sometimes just crashes games (easiest way to reproduce is just to keep reloading the level script)
+- holding a `JSONValue` as a global var sometimes just crashes games (easiest way to reproduce is just to keep reloading the level script)
 - `<ModDependency>` does nothing, probably missing checks on UI part
 - You cant attach an object to a bone from as script (you can but its hella complicated to do atm)
 - `vec4` cant access `w` param (`a` works tho), cant do `vec4 * float`
 - Setting, then comparing global custom enums, crashes the game?
 - 2nd player camera (ONLY 2nd is affected.
 1st, 3rd and 4th work just fine) will stop rendering billboards if there is a global reflection probe present (to fix needs a full game restart, after removal of the probe)
+- `SetTranslation` is more costly to call, the more envObjects you have in the level (cause it recalculates physics everytime, apparently better on internal_testing?)